unrealwork/atsd-use-cases/how-to/database/historize/README.md

 | 920         | 1             |
 ```

-In addition, they might be interested in tracking the top customers during the given hour and therefore another query grouping orders by customer is necessary.
+In addition, the analysts might be interested in tracking the top customers during the given hour and therefore another query grouping orders by customer is necessary:

 ```sql
 SELECT customer, SUM(amount), COUNT(amount)